Zorba, Male Belly Dancer

 Cory Zamora.

-Cory Zamora and I have had an ongoing email relationship for the last several years, as we share similar dance philosophies and a disdain for those who would besmirch our dance form with skanky dancing.
+Cory Zamora and I have had an ongoing email relationship for quite a few years, as we share similar dance philosophies and a disdain for those who would besmirch our dance form with skanky dancing.
 So on 2 June 2007, when I finally met her in person, she was like an old friend.
-I have now taken two workshops from her.
+I have now taken four workshops, as well as a private intensive, from her.

 Helena Vlahos